<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1557350231232256&amp;ev=PageView&amp;noscript=1">

 Posted by Jeffrey Forbes on Jun 28, 2018 9:00:00 AM

-In the wake of an accident, its standard for trucking companies to conduct thorough investigations of what happened.
-Having a clear indication of what happened can help the company manage the claims process more efficient and help the company save money in the long run.
+In the wake of an accident, trucking companies must conduct thorough investigations of what happened.
+A clear indication of what happened can help the company manage the claims process more efficiently and help the company save money in the long run.
 At the same time, trucking companies need to be aware that their investigations create a paper trail that can be used against them in a lawsuit.
 As a result, post-accident investigative processes need to be well thought out to ensure they do not accidentally damage the business.

 Trucking Companies Need To Be Careful When Conducting Post-Accident Protocol

-Driver interviews have increasingly come under scrutiny as one common investigative tactic that can blow up in a company’s face.
+Driver interviews have increasingly become scrutinized as one common investigative tactic that can blow up in a company’s face.
 At first glance, it would seem unmistakable that a business should interview the driver in the wake of an accident to determine what happened and to put that recollection in writing for its safety files.
 This tactic, though, introduces many dangers for companies hoping to avoid liability in a future lawsuit.

 A Driver's Memory Can Be Unreliable